Idea-Pool/topics/docs/VALUE_STREAM.md

 ![Idea Pool Value Stream](./assets/IdeaPool_ValueStream.png)

-## Topic
+## Idea

-The very base of our value stream is the topics.
-Anyone can propose a **topic** or an **idea** that should be covered by the community.
-Such a topic should provide professional benefit or advantage to the possible target audience or the participants.
+The very bases of our value stream are the ideas.
+Anyone can propose an **idea** (topic) that should be covered by the community.

+An idea can be for example a topic to research more, an idea for a small software, or anything interesting, as long as it provides **professional benefit** or **advantage** to the possible target audience or the participants.

-Each topic should have the following attributes:
+Each idea should have the following attributes:
-* **Title** - Concise title or description of the topic.
+* **Title** - Concise title or description of the idea.
-* **Details** - Extended, detailed description of the topic, including **goals**, **benefits**, **planned tasks**, etc.
+* **Details** - An extended, detailed description of the idea, including **goals**, **benefits**, **planned tasks**, etc.
-* **Area** - The IT area to which the topic belongs, e.g. Test Automation.
+* **Area** - The professional area to which the area belongs, e.g. Test Automation.
-* **Stream(s)** - To which stream the topic belongs or intended.
-A topic can belong to multiple streams.
+* **Stream(s)** - To which stream the idea belongs or is intended.
+An idea can belong to multiple streams.
-* **Format(s)** - In which format the topic should be covered, based on the formats available for the stream.
-A topic can be realized in multiple formats.
+* **Format(s)** - In which format the idea should be covered, based on the formats available for the stream.
+An idea can be realized in multiple formats.
-* **Artifact(s)** - The planned or delivered artifacts connected to the topic, based on the artifacts and the formats available/assigned to the topic.
-In the scope of a topic, multiple artifacts can be delivered.
+* **Artifact(s)** - The planned or delivered artifacts connected to the idea, based on the artifacts and the formats available/assigned to it.
+In the scope of an idea, multiple artifacts can be delivered.

-The **title** of the topic is only mandatory when proposing a new topic, however, providing the **details** of the topic is highly welcome to have a better understanding of the topic.
+The **title** of the idea is only mandatory when proposing a new one.
+However, providing the rest of the attributes (at least the **details**) of the idea is highly welcome to have a better understanding of it.

+Each of these ideas is managed as an **issue** in the topics[^topics] repository.

 ## Area

-All of the topics belong to at least one of the direct or indirect **areas** of IT.
+All of the ideas belong to at least one of the professional **areas**.

 Such areas can be:
 * Software Development